 While our lives revolve around our relationships, few of us actually devote time to understanding relationships.
 What is the nature of a relationship?
 Why is it formed?
 What brings two people together?
 The video following the summation discusses these aspects in detail including how the first step to understanding relationships is understanding ourselves.

 If you know yourself, you will always understand others better.
 And if you can understand others, there will only be one thing left in your relationships, and that is harmony.

 Here is a discourse for you on understanding relationships.
-Following is an excerpt from the opening lines of the discourse:
+The following is an excerpt from the opening lines of the discourse:

 For most people, their life revolves around relationships but an overwhelming majority are not happy with the state of their relationships.
 This discourse covers the spiritual side as well as the practical side.
 What is a relationship?
 Is it a transaction of convenience?
 Of needs?
 Of desires?
 Or is it a bond?
 A bond of love.
 Does a relationship come about because there is a bond or because there is a need?

 In other words, is it because of the bond that people share common needs and therefore a relationship, or is it because of needs that they get into a relationship and form a bond?
 The notion in the west is somewhat different to what it is in the east.
 You may want to read about the secret of a good relationship.

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 Relationships are the bedrock of a human life.
 So, why is understanding relationships a phenomenon that so many of us struggle with?
 Shouldn’t it be a basic learning, like the alphabet or numbers?
 The questions below throw light on the complex nature of relationships and what we can do to master its workings.